The Scoop on Ice Cream Socials

 The tradition continued and even appeared to gain momentum through the quiet years in Aspen.
 On July 31, 1941, Lynn Chambers’ “Household News” column in The Aspen Times read: “Shining in their starched dresses, the girls are ready to “recite the pieces,” and the boys, slicked and combed, are watching them shyly, and everyone’s waiting for refreshment time to come.
 Of course, it’s an ice cream social, that typically American festival to which homemakers bring their most delectable cakes and choicest ice cream.
 There, too, you’ll find lemonade, “made in the shade by the old maid.”
 Lynn’s column goes on to elaborate on the hardships of making ice cream in years past and then rejoice in the ease of their modern-day mechanics: “Making ice cream in the freezer method is fun, and usually the whole family gets together to do some of the cranking.”
 The column then offers step-by-step instructions and detailed recipes for vanilla, banana, coffee, maple nut, chocolate, and tutti frutti ice creams: “If you would be famous for your ice creams and have them spoken of well at the social, follow directions to get the desirable smooth, creamy triumphs.”

-The Aspen Historical Society has hosted an ice cream social for decades in honor of this historic tradition.
+Aspen Historical Society board of trustees and volunteers revamped the historic community tradition many years ago, and AHS has hosted an ice cream social ever since.
 The modern-day event features ice cream bowls and cones replete with toppings; and “Aspen Crud” boozy milkshakes, a prohibition-era favorite at the Hotel Jerome bar for adults.
 As with the original gatherings, music fills the air (thanks to Aspen Music Festival and School musicians) and guests can enjoy a theatrical performance of “A Briefly Complete History of Aspen,” a 45-minute crash course in Aspen history.
 We look forward to celebrating with our community each year with music, theater, fun for the whole family, and of course, ice cream!